 Dental floss, interdental brushes and mouthwash

-Floss, interdental brushes and mouthwash are only options for older children and teenagers, though.
-Younger children can’t use them properly, and may swallow mouthwash.
+Interdental brushes, mouthwash and toothpicks are only options for older children and teenagers, though.
+Younger children can’t use them properly, and might swallow mouthwash.

-Fluoride for younger children: How should they take it?
+Fluoride for toddlers: How should they use it?

-It’s often quite difficult to brush young children’s teeth well enough – and they are also likely to swallow some of the toothpaste.
-So there are a few good reasons to give them fluoride tablets and brush their teeth with fluoride-free toothpaste to start off with.
-As soon as they are able to brush their teeth properly and spit out the toothpaste, you can switch from tablets to fluoride toothpaste.
+As soon as children let you brush their teeth properly and can spit out the toothpaste, you can consider switching from tablets to fluoride toothpaste.
 This usually happens by the time children are between 2 and 4 years old.

 How effective are fluoride varnishes and gels?